Mannjamin/Clay/README.md

 Under the hood, the class you care about is ClayTemplate, this is the class that allows you to generate a nice piece of output from a template.
 To get an instance of ClayTemplate, you use the builder class, ClayTemplateBuilder, which has a builder pattern to it's use.

-First off, you want to start up a builder by calling the static function **newBuilder** in ClayTemplate
+First off, you want to start up a builder by calling the static function **newBuilder** in ClayTemplate.
 ```
 ClayTemplate::newBuilder()
 ```